Why does the United States government (using American taxpayer money) support journalism around the world through international broadcasting?

 Why curtail shortwave broadcasting in English?

-Much has been made of our decision to curtail English radio broadcasting in order to finance indigenous language expansions to Arab countries and
+Much has been made of our decision to curtail English radio broadcasting in order to finance indigenous language expansions to Arab countries and Iran.

-First, it must be remembered that eliminating our shortwave English service does not involve any reductions in English to
+First, it must be remembered that eliminating our shortwave English service does not involve any reductions in English to Africa.
+And it should make way for even greater expansion of our English Internet service as well as language teaching through Special English.

 The first responsibility of international broadcasting is to serve our audiences.
-To do this, we have to face the fact that there would be no contest if we took a vote in
+To do this, we have to face the fact that there would be no contest if we took a vote in Iran or Yemen as to whether the people would like to have television broadcasts in English or their native tongues.
+Obviously, they would vote for the language they understand.

 One known former VOA Director wonders why we are curtailing English shortwave radio broadcasts at a time when Al Jazeera and other international broadcasters are expanding in English.
-The answer is because Al Jazeera is anxious to influence English-speaking people in
+The answer is because Al Jazeera is anxious to influence English-speaking people in America.
+America’s international broadcasting is designed to serve cultures that are not primarily English speaking.

 Some argue that we are shirking our responsibility to broadcast around the world in English at a time when to name one, Radio Beijing, is increasing its Chinese broadcasts to Chinese speakers around the world.